 \section{Related Work}

-\paragraph{Dynamic NeRFs} have been evolving by introducing better representation for specific purpose.
+\paragraph{Dynamic NeRFs} have been evolving by introducing better representation for specific purposes.
 D-NeRF or HumanNeRF models deformation field to extend the static NeRF to dynamic domain \cite{pumarola2020d, zhao2022humannerf}.
 DyNeRF achieves complex temporal representation by implicitly assigning a latent vector to each frame \cite{li2022neural}.
 NeRFPlayer or MixVoxels improve the streamability of dynamic scenes by utilizing grid-based NeRF \cite{li2022neural, wang2022mixed}.
 K-Planes and HexPlane adopt planar factorization for extending to arbitrary dimensions, enabling the representation of dynamic scenes \cite{fridovich2023k,cao2023hexplane}.
-These works assume multiple synchronized video inputs, but they are limited to accurately synchronized multi-view videos.
+These works assume multiple synchronized video inputs but are limited to accurately synchronized multi-view videos.
 We tackle this limitation by introducing easily optimizable time offsets to the existing methods.
-Also, our approach can be easily adapted to existing methods.
+Also, our approach can be seamlessly adapted to existing methods.

-On the other hand, the methods with monocular video settings are relatively free from the synchronization \cite{park2021hypernerf, li2023dynibar}.
+On the other hand, the methods for monocular video settings are relatively free from the synchronization \cite{park2021hypernerf, li2023dynibar}.
 Hence, We do not consider a monocular video setting.
-Nevertheless, we note that they rely on teleporting cameras \cite{gao2022dynamic}.
+Nevertheless, we note that they rely on unnatural teleporting cameras \cite{gao2022dynamic}.

 \paragraph{Per-frame Latent Embedding} Some methods extend NeRF with multiple latent embeddings to represent multiple scenes or different states of a scene.
 NeRF-W \cite{martinbrualla2020nerfw} and Block-NeRF \cite{tancik2022block} use per-image appearance embeddings for different states of a scene to reconstruct a scene from unstructured image collections with appearance variations.
 In dynamic NeRFs, D-NeRF represents dynamic scenes using per-frame deformation embedding.
 Nerfies and HyperNeRF \cite{park2021nerfies, park2021hypernerf} apply both per-frame appearance embedding and per-frame deformation embedding.
 However, per-frame latent embedding approaches cannot represent a dynamic scene from unsynchronized multi-view videos.
-This is because they share a single latent embedding for multi-view images with the same frame index to reconstruct multi-view images captured at different moments.
+This is because they share a single latent embedding for multi-view images with the same frame index, even though these images are captured at different moments.
 Using our time offset method, existing dynamic NeRFs can represent dynamic scenes successfully in unsynchronized settings.